Upper Crossing Guard Station

 Directions

 From Saguache, take Highway 114 west for approximately 22 miles.
-The turnoff for the guard station is 1 mile past County Road NN14, between mile markers 39 and 40.
-Look for the Upper Crossing sign on the highway.
-Turn east until the road ends in a T, turn right and go 0.5 mile.
+The turnoff is 1 mile past County Road NN14, between mile markers 39 and 40.
+Look for the Upper Crossing sign.
+Turn east for a short distance until the road ends in a T, then turn right and go 0.5 mile.
 The cabin will be on the left.
-From Gunnison, travel Highway 114 east approximately 4 miles past Buffalo Pass Campground entrance.
-Public access is only allowed via these directions; the road south of the guard station gate crosses private property and is closed to public access.
+From Gunnison, remain on Highway 114 until approximately 4 miles past Buffalo Pass Campground entrance.
+Access to the cabin is only allowed via this route; the road south of the gate crosses private property.

 Amenities